apisearch-io/javascript-client/README.md

 related carousel given an item, and filtering by the type, would be useful to exclude the current element from the list.

-Using the built in apisearch method called: `createUUID(uuid)`, you will be able to create a secure ItemUUID object.
+Using the built in apisearch method called: `apisearch.createUUID(uuid)`, you will be ableto create a secure ItemUUID object.

 > Remember that an item uuid is composed by the id of the item and the type.
-> In this case "spiderman" is the ID and "marvel" is the type.
+> In this case "spiderman" means the ID and "marvel" means the type.

 ```javascript
 let query = apisearch